adescamps59/EuXFEL-HED-VISAR/README.md

 When running the notebooks, a new folder VISAR_Images/ will be automatically created.
 For each run, the two VISAR images will be saved in the folder folder VISAR_Images/runXXX.
 To use the notebook, change the "experimentID" variable to the ID corresponding to your experiment at HED and the "runnumber" variable with the run number you would like to extract.

+NOTE: There are calibration files for each of VISAR window.
+In practice, the calibration file for the 20 ns window can be used for the 50 ns and 10 ns VISAR windows as well.
+The calibration file for the 20 ns window also corrects for the X-ray fiducial on VISAR 2.